zzzeek/sqla_tutorial/presentation/index.rst

 * Instead....provide automation and DRY
 * Favor declarative and compositional patterns over flags and switches whenever possible
-* Stay true to SQL
+* Stay true to SQL - don't invent a new query language or relational paradigm

 SQLAlchemy Overview